seL4/rfcs/src/proposed/0180-fpu-switching.md

   simply by using the FPU itself, since kernel FPU save/restore actions will only occur if another thread used the FPU.

-- performance of this scheme is not optimal -- taking a fault every time the FPU is used adds unnecessary overhead, especially in systems where FPU usage is high.
+- performance of this scheme is not optimal -- if multiple threads are using the FPU in a row, the code will be taking a fault every time the FPU is used.
+This adds unnecessary overhead, especially in systems where FPU usage is high.

 The proposed scheme fixes these problems and maintains the original intent that threads which do not use the FPU should not pay FPU context switching cost.